fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

 =======

-In this chapter, we have learned various ways to collect data by scraping web pages.
+In this lab, we have learned various ways to collect data by scraping web pages.
 We also successfully scraped data from semi-structured formats such as JSON and XML and explored different methods of retrieving data in real time from a website without authentication.
-In the next chapter, you will learn about topic modeling---an unsupervised natural language processing technique that helps group documents according to the topics that it detects in them.
+In the next lab, you will learn about topic modeling---an unsupervised natural language processing technique that helps group documents according to the topics that it detects in them.